 Definition of a carer

 If you have eligible needs, the assessor will discuss the options available to meet those needs.
-If your needs are not eligible, you will be given information and advice.
+If your needs are not eligible, information and advice will still be provided.

 - general information, advice and advocacy

 - services that support carers to take a break (including respite and carer break opportunities)

 - services for carers of people with mental health needs

 - services for carers of people with Dementia

 - services that support carers of people with disabilities